wasinger/htmlpagedom/README.md

     DOM *manipulation* functions such as `html($htmltext)`, `before()`, `append()`, `wrap()`, `addClass()` or `css()`.
     It's like jQuery for PHP: simply select elements of an HTML page using CSS selectors and change their attributes and content.

-> Incompatibility with Symfony 4.3
-> --------------------------------
->
-> In DomCrawler from Symfony 4.3 the method signatures of the methods `Crawler::text()` and
-> `Crawler::html()` have changed: In earlier versions, they didn't accept an argument, so in our
-> subclass `HtmlPageCrawler` we could add an optional argument to make those getter methods
-> work as jQuery-style *setters*.
-In Symfony 4.3 however, those methods now accept an optional
-> argument that is used as default value for the getter.
-We will have to change our API to make
-> it compatible with Symfony 4.3.

 -   `HtmlPage` represents one complete HTML document and offers convenience functions like `getTitle()`, `setTitle($title)`, `setMeta('description', $description)`, `getBody()`.
 Internally, it uses the `HtmlPageCrawler` class for